Gonkers/DotnetTools/README.md

-# Gonkers.NuGetTools
+# Gonkers.Tools
-This is a repository for NuGet utilities that I've made and find useful.
+This is a repository for .NET global tools that I've made and find useful.

 ## Tool: next-patch-version
 This is a .NET 5 global tool that will retrieve the next available NuGet package patch version on a given feed.
 As